 Day 8 Pack up and return to Kimberly and head back home with great memories and new friends!

-Skis or Splitboard.
+- Skis or Splitboard.
 Skis should be equipped with alpine touring bindings or telemark bindings.
-We prefer split decision snowboards w/ skins. *(Available for rental @Ascent Outdoors)

 - Warm hat Wool or synthetic

-- 1-2 pair light & midweight long underwear wool or synthetic
+- 1-2 pair light or medium weight long underwear Synthetic or wool

-- Internal frame pack 2000-2500 cubic inch capacity, avoid unnecessary options that add weight
+- Internal frame pack 2000-2500 cubic inch capacity able to carry snowboard/skis

 - Sunscreen At least SPF 40